-Remote ischemic conditioning (RIC) is a simple, non-invasive procedure in which a blood pressure cuff is applied to the upper arm for repeated cycles of inflation and deflation (typically 3-5 cycles of 5 min each) [10, 11].
-This process activates pro-survival mechanisms in the body to protect vital organs and improve the immune system [11-14].
-Therefore, we believe it represents a promising strategy to protect organs against reduced blood flow and heightened immune response, as seen in patients with COVID-19 infections [13].
-Several studies suggest that RIC can suppress cytokine induction in the setting of cardiac surgery or sepsis [12, 13, 15, 16].
-The above observations that cytokine storm contributes to COVID-19 morbidity and mortality and that RIC can suppress the inflammatory response led us to propose that RIC could provide benefit in patients with COVID-19 [4, 13].
+Remote Ischaemic Conditioning (RIC) is a simple, non-invasive procedure whereby a blood pressure cuff is applied to the upper arm for repeated cycles of inflation and deflation (typically 3-5 cycles of 5 minutes each) [10, 11].
+This process activates pro-survival mechanisms in the body to protect vital organs and improve the immune system [12-14, 11].
+Therefore, we believe it represents an exciting strategy to protect organs against reduced blood flow and heightened immune response, as seen in patients with COVID-19 infections [13].
+Several studies suggest that RIC can suppress cytokine induction in the setting of cardiac surgery or sepsis [13, 12, 15, 16].

+The above observations that cytokine storm contributes to COVID-19 morbidity and mortality, and that RIC can suppress the inflammatory response led us to propose that RIC could provide benefit in patients with COVID-19 [4, 13].
 The rationale of this study is thus that RIC will supress cytokine induction in patients with COVID-19, leading to less cytokine-induced cardiac injury.